 An entire wall left of the main entrance is dedicated to the inter-war period, illustrating the way the Jews involved themselves in the crucial events of Romanian history that took place during that period.
 Excerpts from contemporary Jewish documents show the Jewish adhesion to the Great National Assembly in Alba Iulia that voted for the unification of all Romanians on December 1918.
 Unique photos indicate that a Jewish delegation attended the crowning, also in Alba Iulia, of King Ferdinand and Queen Mary in 1922.
 The new Constitution of 1923 provided civil rights for the Romanian Jews and extended equality of rights to all inhabitants of Romania, Jews included.
 An ethnographic map of Greater Romania shows the number of the Jews, their share of total population, and their strength in the big cities.
 Following that merged the Old Kingdom and the other historical Romanian territories, the Jewish population had grown considerably.
 It totaled roughly 750,000, or four percent of the entire population in 1930.

-Their social and professional structure, their role in the dynamics of capitalist economy, the contribution Jewish businessmen made modernizing Romanian society in the period between the two world wars are illustrated in numerous statistic reports, photos, documents and writings.
+Their social and professional structure, their role in the dynamics of the capitalist economy, the contribution Jewish businessmen made modernizing Romanian society in the period between the two world wars are illustrated in numerous statistic reports, photos, documents, and writings.
 Further exhibits – banners, medals, pictures, brochures, books, and other printed matter – dating back to the same period reflect the part the Jews were taking in public life, the activity of Jewish lawmakers, as well as the life and structure of a vast network of worship places, cultural and educational institutions, sport clubs, and political movements.
-Portraits are displayed of the most proeminent rabbis and community leaders – the Jewish elite that guided the religious and communal activities, and provided them moral and financial support.
+Portraits are displayed of the most prominent rabbis and community leaders – the Jewish elite that guided the religious and communal activities and provided them moral and financial support.

 The last panel on this wall refers to random anti-Semitic acts during the inter-war period, which were to turn into state policy after a government led by O.Goga.
 And A.C.Cuza came into power in December 1937.